top of page

 Overview

-The proposed Coal and Carbon Capture and Storage (CCS) Project would be a new 400MW coal project that captures carbon emissions (CO2) and transports it through a 60-mile pipeline to be injected underground permanently at a depleted natural gas field in Beluga.
-The coal plant would be built by Flatlands Energy, a Canadian company, on their coal lease located 18 miles west of Skwenta in the ecologically-rich Sustina watershed in the Susitna River Valley.
+The proposed Coal and Carbon Capture and Storage (CCS) Project, named in early 2025 as the Terra Energy Center, would be a new 400MW coal project that captures carbon emissions (CO2) and transports it through a 60-mile pipeline to be injected underground permanently at a depleted natural gas field in Beluga.
+The coal plant would be built by Flatlands Energy, a Canadian company and subsidy of Asia Alaska, on their coal lease located 18 miles west of Skwenta in the ecologically-rich Sustina watershed in the Susitna River Valley.

 A Project Promoted on Assumptions